michaelenger/mustacheview/README.md

 Installing the bundle is done in 3 easy steps:

  1. Download the source
+ 2. Copy `Mustache` into `/bundles`
- 2. Register the bundle
+ 3. Register the bundle
- 3. Change the view alias
+ 4. Change the view alias

 ### Download